 Science at L-Dub is framed by the following four questions: How do scientists work together?
 How do scientists ask questions and find answers?
-How does science connect to
+How does science connect to your life?
+How do scientists make sense of "failure"?

 Sixth-grade science focuses on life sciences.
 Students explore the nature of science and discover mental tools scientists use as they begin to develop their own scientific identities.
 In class, students focus on making observations, inferences, and asking questions.
 The year begins with an investigation of cells and how the parts and processes of cells differ between plants and animals.
 As the year progresses, our focus shifts to studying individual organisms, populations, and ecosystems.
 Students develop their scientific communication skills by practicing making claims, displaying data, and explaining their thinking.
-We investigate topics related to natural selection, adaptation, and evolution.
-The year concludes with case studies on how humans impact ecosystems in the Pacific Northwest.
+In the last trimester, we investigate topics related to natural selection, adaptation, and evolution, and take a closer look at our own Salish Sea ecosystem.
+The year concludes with a Science Symposium research project.
 Throughout each unit, students complete in-class models and activities, labs, and several readings to construct evidence-based explanations to our essential questions.
 Students are assessed through unit quizzes, presentations, discussions, lab reports, in-class assignments, collaboration, and participation.

-- Why do both owls and sunflowers need water to live but only a sunflower needs water and sunlight? - How does a tiny douglas fir seed grow into a tree 200 ft tall? - "Why is the Barred Owl population increasing while other owl populations are decreasing in the PNW? - How have newts become more poisonous over time? - Why is the Southern Resident orca population in decline? - How have humans impacted the Duwamish River ecosystem?
+- Why do both owls and sunflowers need water to live but only a sunflower needs water and sunlight? - How does a tiny douglas fir seed grow into a tree 200 ft tall? - "Why is the Barred Owl population increasing while other owl populations are decreasing in the PNW? - How does human activity in Seattle affect communities of orcas in the Salish Sea? - Why do animals who live alongside humans look so different from their wild relatives?